apache/airflow/docs/apache-airflow-providers-amazon/auth-manager/setup/identity-center.rst

 =================

 The AWS auth manager needs two resources in AWS IAM Identity Center: an instance and an application.
-You can create then either through the vended CLI command or manually.
+You can create them either through the vended CLI command or manually.

 Create resources with CLI
 -------------------------